-Ineligible for Placement on the Waiting List
+Ineligible for Placement in the Applicant Lottery Pool or on the Waiting List

-If HACA can determine from the information provided that a family is ineligible, the family will not be placed on the waiting list.
+If HACA can determine from the information provided that a family is ineligible, the family will not be placed in the applicant lottery pool, if any, or on the waiting list.
 Where a family is determined to be ineligible, HACA will send written notification of the ineligibility determination within 10 business days of making the determination.
 The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal review and explain the process for doing so (see Chapter 16).

-Eligible for Placement on the Waiting List
+Eligible for Placement in the Applicant Lottery Pool or on the Waiting List